liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 # Ext plugins [](id=ext-plugi-4)

-Ext plugins provide the most powerful method of extending Liferay.
-This comes with some tradeoffs in complexity, and so Ext plugins are designed to be used only in special scenarios in which no other plugin type can meet the needs of the project.
+Ext plugins offer you a powerful method of extending Liferay.
+Due to the increased complexity you introduce when using Ext plugins, they're designed to be used only in special scenarios in which no other plugin type can meet the needs of the project.

-Before deciding to use an Ext plugin it's important to understand the costs of using such a powerful tool.
-The main one is the cost in terms of maintenance.
-Because Ext plugins allow using internal APIs or even overwriting files provided in the Liferay core, it's necessary to review all the changes done when updating to a new version of Liferay (even if it's a maintenance version or a service pack).
-Also, unlike the other types of plugins, Ext plugins require the server to be restarted after deployment, and require additional steps when deploying or redeploying to production systems.
+Before deciding to use an Ext plugin, consider the costs of using such a powerful tool.
+The biggest cost is increased maintenance requirements.
+Because Ext plugins allow using internal APIs or even overwriting files provided in the Liferay core, when updating to a new version of Liferay (even if it's a maintenance version or a service pack), you have to review all changes.
+Also, Ext plugins require the server to be restarted after deployment (they're not hot deployable), and require additional steps when deploying or redeploying to production systems.

 The main use cases in which an Ext plugin may be needed are: